Table of Contents

 Swamps are defined as forested wetlands.
 They are typically next to larger rivers, including the Amazon and Mississippi, as they depend heavily upon their natural water level fluctuations.
 Their water can vary, often including fresh, brackish, and sear water.
 Swamps are comparable to lowland forests, but the main difference lies in the water.
 Swamps typically have deeper standing water.
 They are also wetter for longer periods throughout the year.

-Swamps are often characterized by the dominant type of tree that can be found growing there.
+Swamps are often characterized by the dominant type of trees that can be found growing there.
 These trees have adapted over time in order to survive in standing water and constantly saturated dirt.
-An example of these trees are cypress, cedar, and hardwood.
+Examples of these trees are cypress, cedar, and hardwood.
 These trees are often the names of swamps.
 For example, you may come across a hardwood swamp, according to National Geographic.